Glorious First of June

-During the battle, Howe defied naval convention by ordering his fleet to turn towards the French and for each of his vessels to rake and engage their immediate opponent.
-This unexpected order was not understood by all of his captains, and as a result, his attack was more piecemeal than he intended.
-Nevertheless, his ships inflicted a severe tactical defeat on the French fleet.
-In the aftermath of the battle both fleets were left shattered; in no condition for further combat, Howe and Villaret returned to their home ports.
-Despite losing seven of his ships of the line, Villaret had bought enough time for the French grain convoy to reach safety unimpeded by Howe's fleet, securing a strategic success.
-However, he was also forced to withdraw his battle fleet back to port, leaving the British free to conduct a campaign of blockade for the remainder of the war.
-In the immediate aftermath, both sides claimed victory and the outcome of the battle was seized upon by the press of both nations as a demonstration of the prowess and bravery of their respective navies.
+At the start of the battle, Howe defied naval convention by ordering his ships to turn towards the French and rake and engage their immediate opponent.
+This unexpected order was not understood by all of his captains, resulting in a piecemeal attack.
+Nevertheless, the British captured or sunk seven ships of the line before both fleets were so shattered that they disengaged and returned home.
+Despite being tactically defeated Villaret had bought enough time for the convoy to reach safety unimpeded by Howe's fleet, securing a strategic victory.
+However, his decision to sail for home left the British free to conduct blockades of French ports for the remainder of the war.
+In the battle's immediate aftermath, both sides claimed victory and its outcome was seized upon by the press of both nations as a demonstration of the prowess and bravery of their respective navies.

-The battle demonstrated a number of the major problems inherent in the French and British navies at the start of the French Revolutionary Wars.
-Both admirals were faced with disobedience from their captains, along with ill-discipline and poor training among their shorthanded crews, and they failed to control their fleets effectively during the height of the combat.
+The battle demonstrated a number of the major problems inherent in both navies at the start of the French Revolutionary Wars.
+Both Howe and Villaret were faced with disobedience from their captains, along with ill-discipline and poor training among their shorthanded crews, and they failed to control their fleets effectively during the height of the combat.